 The Weight of a Number: Robert Millikan and the Charge of Scientific Integrity

-Robert Millikan’s oil drop experiment, first published in its definitive form in 1913, provided the first accurate measurement of the charge of a single electron.
-For this work, Millikan was awarded the 1923 Nobel Prize in Physics.
+In 1913, Robert Millikan published his oil drop experiment, the first accurate measurement of a single electron’s charge.
+The work earned him the 1923 Nobel Prize in Physics.
 His result was printed in every textbook, and his method became a standard example of precise experimental technique.

 The Experiment and the Seeds of Error